AhmadBahr/EVOGYM/README.md

 React is a JavaScript library for building user interfaces.
 EVOGYM uses React's component-based architecture to create reusable, interactive UI elements.

 # TypeScript
 TypeScript is a statically typed superset of JavaScript that adds type annotations.
-It helps catch errors during development and improves the code quality for large-scale projects like PixelQuest.
+It helps catch errors during development and improves the code quality for large-scale projects

 # CSS3
 CSS3 is used to style the webpage surrounding the game canvas, ensuring it is responsive and visually appealing.
 It also handles some of the game’s UI components.